 \subsubsection{Similarity bias}

 The influence of a message on an individual's opinion may depend on the degree of similarity between them.
 A similarity bias can be implemented as an opinion threshold, defining a range within which individuals can influence one another \cite{flache_models_2017}.
-This bias thus serves as a fundamental prerequisite for social influence, governing whether interactions lead to convergence or other forms of opinion change.
-A prominent example is the class of bounded confidence models, where agents' opinions interact with a fixed strength, but only with messages whose discrepancy from their own opinion falls below a defined confidence bound \cite{deffuant_mixing_2000,hegselmann_opinion_2002}.
-In other models, the discrepancy diminishes opinion influences smoothly (e.g., \cite{abelson_mathematical_1964, mas_individualization_2010,kurahashi-nakamura_robust_2016, lorenz_individual_2021}) or even changes the \textit{direction} of influence (e.g. \cite{vazquez_role_2020}).
+This bias serves as a fundamental prerequisite for social influence, governing whether interactions lead to convergence or other forms of opinion change.
+A prominent example is the class of bounded confidence models, where agents' opinions interact with a fixed strength, but only with messages whose discrepancy from their own opinion falls below a defined confidence bound (\sref{subsubsec:bounded_confidence}).
+In other models, the discrepancy diminishes opinion influences smoothly \cite{abelson_mathematical_1964, mas_individualization_2010,kurahashi-nakamura_robust_2016, lorenz_individual_2021} or even changes the direction of influence \cite{vazquez_role_2020}.

 Similarity bias is a distinct mechanism in opinion dynamics, psychologically motivated by concepts like motivated reasoning \cite{lorenz_individual_2021}, confirmation bias \cite{nickerson_confirmation_1998}, or biased assimilation \cite{lord_biased_1979}.
 Sociologically, it reflects homophily \cite{mcpherson_birds_2001}, where individuals prefer communicating with similar peers.
-In models, this often means agents with similar opinions are more likely to influence each other, with further refinements possible through cognitive perception biases \cite{sobkowicz_opinion_2018}. \textcite{feliciani_how_2017} asked, among other things, whether similarity between agents increase chances of interaction or the persuasiveness of others’ arguments, and studied the consequence of either assumption in a series of agent-based models.
+In models, this often means agents with similar opinions are more likely to influence each other, with further refinements possible through cognitive perception biases \cite{sobkowicz_opinion_2018}. \textcite{feliciani_how_2017} have asked, among other things, whether similarity between agents increases the chance of interaction or the persuasiveness of others’ arguments, and have studied the consequences of both assumptions in a series of agent-based models.